 If you have been following along you will know that I started my build in fall and finished it in the middle of winter in a city that gets an average of 3.5 plus feet of snowfall on an annual basis.
 So the stock tires that came with the van just weren’t cutting it for me.

-Asides from working really well I think they look pretty cool on the rig as well….
+Asides from working well I think they look pretty cool on the rig as well….

 Rack and Ladder

-For me having a rack on the van was sort of like putting a crown on this entire achievement of building the van…
+Adding a rack on your van is sort of like putting a crown on the entire achievement of building the van.

-I really liked the look of the of a rack on the van and had plans on mounting the solar panels, Thule rooftop carrier and and surfboard mounts on the roof.
+I like the look of the rack on the van it allows me to mount my solar panels, Thule rooftop carrier, and surfboard.